docling-project/docling-eval/docs/multi_label_pixel_layout_evaluations.md

 Each contribution matrix is computed according to an algorithm that distinguishes 4 cases:

-Case 1: Prediction and GT are a perfect match.
+- Case 1: Prediction and GT are a perfect match.
-Case 2: Prediction is a superset of the GT classes (over-prediction).
+- Case 2: Prediction is a superset of the GT classes (over-prediction).
-Case 3: Prediction is a subset of the GT classes (under-prediction).
+- Case 3: Prediction is a subset of the GT classes (under-prediction).
-Case 4: Prediction and GT have some partial overlap and some diff (diff-prediction).
+- Case 4: Prediction and GT have some partial overlap and some diff (diff-prediction).

 For each of those cases the contributions to the confusion matrix can be seen as "gains" that go to the diagonal cells and "penalties" that go to the off-diagonal cells.
-In case 1 the contributions are only gains and their value equals to the count of detections.
+In case 1 the contributions are only gains and their value equals to the number of page items.
 For the other cases the gains have been penalized by the mis-predictions and both gains and penalties have fractional values.
 For example in case of "over-prediction", if the classifier has predicted 3 classes (a, b, c) and the ground truth is (a, b), the contribution is a gain of 2/3 for the diagonal cells (a, a), (b, b) because 2 out of 3 predictions are correct